graphistry/graphistry-cli/docs/telemetry.md

 Graphistry services push their telemetry data to the [opentelemetry-collector](https://opentelemetry.io/docs/collector/) service (alias `otel-collector`) and this will forward the data to any observability tool that is compatible with the OpenTelemetry standard (e.g. Prometheus, Jaeger, Grafana Cloud, etc.).

-Graphistry can be deployed with the Graphistry Local Telemetry Suite, which includes Prometheus, Jaeger, and Grafana.
+## Telemetry Deployment Modes in Graphistry

 When telemetry services are enabled, the OpenTelemetry Collector will be included in all deployment scenarios:

+### Forwarding to External Services
-1. **Forwarding to External Services**: In this mode, Graphistry forwards telemetry data to external services compatible with the OpenTelemetry Protocol (OTLP), such as Grafana Cloud.
+In this mode, Graphistry forwards telemetry data to external services compatible with the OpenTelemetry Protocol (OTLP), such as Grafana Cloud.
 The deployment will include only the OpenTelemetry Collector, which handles the data forwarding.

+### Using Packaged Observability Tools
-2. **Using Packaged Observability Tools**: When using the local observability tools bundled with Graphistry —Prometheus, Jaeger, and Grafana— the OpenTelemetry Collector exports data to these services.
+When using the local observability tools bundled with Graphistry —Prometheus, Jaeger, and Grafana— the OpenTelemetry Collector exports data to these services.
+In this mode, you can configure Caddy to expose the observability tools to allow external access; the OpenTelemetry Collector URL won't be affected by Caddy (see [behind Caddy](#caddyfile---reverse-proxy-set-up)).
 By default, the data is ephemeral, stored inside the containers, and won’t persist across restarts.
 To enable data persistence, you can create a custom Docker Compose file named `custom_telemetry.yml` to configure persistent storage and update the environment variable `OTEL_COMPOSE_FILE` in the configuration file (`$GRAPHISTRY_HOME/data/config/telemetry.env`) to point to your `custom_telemetry.yml`.

-This setup provides a comprehensive local monitoring and visualization environment.
+### Hybrid Mode
-3. **Hybrid Mode**: This option combines both the local observability tools and forwarding to external services.
-The OpenTelemetry Collector will be configured to export telemetry data both to the local tools (Prometheus, Jaeger, Grafana) and to external services (e.g., Grafana Cloud).
-This setup allows you to leverage both local and external monitoring and visualization capabilities.
+This option combines both local observability tools and forwarding to external services.
+The OpenTelemetry Collector is configured to export telemetry data to both local tools (Prometheus, Jaeger, Grafana) and external services (e.g., Grafana Cloud).
+To enable this mode, you can create your own `custom_telemetry.yml` file as well, allowing you to configure and tailor the hybrid setup according to your specific needs.

 ## Usage

 By default, the telemetry services are disabled.
 To enable, set `ENABLE_OPEN_TELEMETRY=true` in `$GRAPHISTRY_HOME/data/config/telemetry.env`.

 The `./release` script in $GRAPHISTRY_HOME will automatically start those services when `ENABLE_OPEN_TELEMETRY=true`.
-The `./release` script is anologous to `docker compose ...`, but will not trigger telemetry collection, forwarding, nor telemetry UIs unless ENABLE_OPEN_TELEMETRY is set to true and the services are properly configured.
+The `./release` script is a convenient wrapper around `docker compose ...`, but will not trigger telemetry collection, forwarding, nor telemetry UIs unless ENABLE_OPEN_TELEMETRY is set to true and the services are properly configured.

-To start the otel services, run:
+To start the telemetry services after setting up `ENABLE_OPEN_TELEMETRY=true`, run:
 ```
 cd $GRAPHISTRY_HOME
 ./release up -d